 In India, law and provisions related to Trademarks are governed under The Trademarks Act, 1999, and the Trademarks Rules, 2002, as may be amended from time to time.
-Trademark basically means a mark that is capable of being graphically represented and could potentially distinguish goods and/or services of one person from those of others and it may include the shape of goods, packaging, colour combination etc. “Trademark” may include a device, name, signature, word, numeric value, the shape of goods, packaging or colours and combination of colours or any combination thereof.
+Trademark basically means a mark that is capable of being graphically represented and could potentially distinguish goods and/or services of one person from those of others and it may include the shape of goods, packaging, color combination, etc. “Trademark” may include a device, name, signature, word, numeric value, the shape of goods, packaging or colors, and combination of colors or any combination thereof.
 Further Section 7 of the Trademark Act, 1999, provides for the classification of goods and services in accordance with the International Classification for the purpose of registration of Trademarks.
 In order to comply with the said provision, the Trademark registry refers to NICE Classification which can be accessed here.
 It specifies goods under class 1-34 and services under class 35 to 45.

 In order to get trademark protection, it is essential to register the trademark.
 It is not per se mandatory to register a trademark but strongly recommended because it prevents others from copying your mark and misrepresenting other products with your mark.
 Trademarks help customers to differentiate a brand from another, and recognize the brand and the brand value in a single glance like the logo of a tick sign for Nike or a jumping wildcat for Puma and so on.
 Trademark registration is perpetual in nature.
 Unlike patents, trademarks do not have an explicitly defined limitation period.
 Where a patent expires in 20 years, a trademark registration expires after 10 years of its registration but can be renewed again for another 10 years.
 This process can be done indefinitely i.e. as long as the trademark is renewed; it shall not expire and will continue to be under the protection of the Act.

 1. Selecting a trademark